PeoplePlusAI/Open-Cloud-Compute-OCC/Charter.md

 # Next Commitments
-<p> The Concept Paper [Working Draft](https://docs.google.com/document/d/1ZZd3d8CDu4qcZlrr_b3WW9QGVO-IPl2Ztph_8iQKlkc/edit?usp=sharing) will be published on the People+AI website in the first week of December 2023.
+<p> The [Concept Paper](https://docs.google.com/document/d/1ZZd3d8CDu4qcZlrr_b3WW9QGVO-IPl2Ztph_8iQKlkc/edit?usp=sharing) will be published on the People+AI website in the first week of December 2023.
 The paper will be presented and discussed at Global Technology Summit in New Delhi on December 5th in a closed workshop.
 <p> As we imagine this open network, we need expertise and skill-sets that contribute to the following calls-to-action.
 Please refer to the Open Questions section.

 # Problem Statement/ Hypothesis